 - The Committee shall review with the independent auditor any audit problems or difficulties and management’s response.

 - The Committee shall pre-approve all audit engagement fees and terms as well as all statutory engagements performed by any audit firm and all permissible non-audit services to be provided by the independent auditor.
+Such authority may be delegated to one or more members of the Committee, and any action taken pursuant to this delegated authority must be reported to the Committee at its next meeting.

 - The Committee shall evaluate the independent auditor qualifications, performance and independence.
 As part of such evaluation, at least annually, the Audit Committee shall: